WlinkNET/xpense_chain/README.md

-# Sonic
+# Xpense

 EVM-compatible chain secured by the Lachesis consensus algorithm.

 ## Building the source

-Building Sonic requires both a Go (version 1.21 or later) and a C compiler.
+Building Xpense requires both a Go (version 1.21 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run:

 ```shell